Ticketing and venue information

 Entry to Top Designs is free with museum entry.
 Students can enter Melbourne Museum for free.

-Visit the Top Designs webpage on the Museums Victoria website for more information about museum entry, dates and education forums.
+Top Designs webpage on the Museums Victoria website for more information about museum entry, dates and education forums.

-Visit the School visit information page on the Museums Victoria website for information about education bookings.
+School visit information page on the Museums Victoria website for information about education bookings.

 Top Designs is held at Melbourne Museum, located in Carlton Gardens between Rathdowne St and Nicholson St, Melbourne.